-Q. I am affiliated with a US institution other than one of the four consortium members, am I eligible to apply?
+Q. I am affiliated with a US institution other than one of the four HBNU consortium members or other NIH FIC consortia; am I eligible to apply?

-Yes, you could be allowed to apply if you meet the rest of the eligibility criteria.
+Yes, you may apply as long as you meet the rest of the eligibility criteria.

 Q. I am a master’s (or undergraduate) student from one of the four consortium institutions, am I eligible to apply?